 In Trinity Term (Term Three) students undertake an original, supervised research project to gain an understanding of research techniques in immunology or a related area.
 This is achieved by means of a fourteen week supervised project, plus two week write up time, in an University of Oxford laboratory.
 The research supervisor provides regular supervision and guidance during the course of the research project.

-The degree examination comprises five formally assessed components.
-These are of equal weight (20%), and include:
+The degree examination currently comprises five formally assessed components.

 - an essay (up to 4,000 words);